 - Liquid IV Hydration Multiplier

 - Pedialyte Hydration Station: didn’t make the cut because it has sucralose and artificial sweeteners don’t belong on this list.

-Of course, you could always buy your own magnesium powder like this one to correct this issue fairly easily.
+Of course, you could always buy your own magnesium powder to correct this issue fairly easily.

-Fasting can make your body lose more magnesium, especially for prolonged fasts and if the body becomes acidic [R].
+Fasting can make your body lose more magnesium, especially for prolonged fasts and if the body becomes acidic.

-Your body’s magnesium blood content can drop by 10 percent after exercise [R].
+Your body’s magnesium blood content can drop by 10 percent after exercise.

-Not to mention, the average American is low in magnesium anyways.
+Not to mention, the average American is low in magnesium anyway.